enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

 -------------

-This is a quick, line by line example of checking out and building Enzo using current build system.
+This is a quick, line by line example of checking out and building Enzo using the current build system.
 A comprehensive list of the make system arguments can be found in :ref:`MakeOptions`.

-This assumes that we're working from a checkout (or download) of the source after following instructions on the `enzo project home page <http://enzo-project.org>`_ or downloading the source code with mercurial through the `enzo bitbucket page <https://bitbucket.org/enzo>`_ For more detailed information about the structure of the Enzo source control repository, see :ref:`enzo_modification`.
+This assumes that we're working from a checkout (or download) of the source after following instructions on the `enzo project home page <http://enzo-project.org>`_ or downloading the source code with mercurial through the `enzo bitbucket page <https://bitbucket.org/enzo>`_.
+For more detailed information about the structure of the Enzo source control repository, see :ref:`enzo_modification`.